John Jacob Astor: Fortune from fur trade

 The U.S. Embargo Act of 1807 disrupted Astor's import/export business because it closed off trade with Canada.
 With the permission of President Thomas Jefferson, Astor established the American Fur Company on April 6, 1808.
-He later formed subsidiaries: the Pacific Fur Company, and the Southwest Fur Company (in which Canadians had a part), in order to control fur trading in the Great Lakes areas and Columbia River region.
-His Columbia River trading post at Fort Astoria (established in April 1811) was the first United States community on the Pacific coast.
+He later formed subsidiaries: the Pacific Fur Company, and the Southwest Fur Company, in which Canadians had a part, in order to control fur trading in the Great Lakes areas and Columbia River region.

+His Columbia River trading post at Fort Astoria, established in April 1811, was the first United States community on the Pacific coast.
 He financed the overland Astor Expedition in 1810–1812 to reach the outpost.
-Members of the expedition were to discover South Pass, through which hundreds of thousands of settlers on the Oregon, Mormon, and California Trails used to later pass through the Rocky Mountains.
+Members of the expedition discovered South Pass, through which hundreds of thousands of settlers on the Oregon, Mormon, and California Trails later used to pass through the Rocky Mountains.

 Astor's fur trading ventures were disrupted during the War of 1812, when the British captured his trading posts.
 In 1816, he joined the opium smuggling trade.
 His American Fur Company purchased ten tons of Ottoman-produced opium, and shipped the contraband to Canton onboard the packet ship Macedonian.
 Astor later left the Chinese opium trade and sold opium solely in Britain.

-Astor's business rebounded in 1817 after the U.S. Congress passed a protectionist law that barred foreign fur traders from U.S. territories.
+In 1817, Astor's business rebounded after the U.S. Congress passed a protectionist law that barred foreign fur traders from U.S. territories.
 The American Fur Company came to dominate trading in the area around the Great Lakes, absorbing competitors in a monopoly.
 Astor had a townhouse at 233 Broadway in New York and a country estate, Hellgate, in the northern part of the city.

 In 1822, Astor established the Robert Stuart House on Mackinac Island in Michigan as headquarters for the reorganized American Fur Company, making the island a metropolis of the fur trade.
 Washington Irving described this at length, based on contemporary documents, diaries, etc., in his travelogue Astoria.
 Astor's commercial connections extended over the entire globe, and his ships were found in every sea.
-He and Sarah moved to a townhouse on Prince Street in New York.